Frederick Robertson Aikman

-Colonel Frederick Robertson Aikman VC (6 February 1828 – 5 October 1888) was a Scottish recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
+Frederick Robertson Aikman VC (6 February 1828 – 5 October 1888) was a Scottish recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Early life

 Aikman was born on 6 February 1828, and later baptised on 4 May.
 He was the son of Captain George Robertson Aikman, and decided to follow his father into military service.

 Military career

 Aikman joined the Bengal Army, and went on to serve for eighteen years.
 He fought in the First Anglo-Sikh War, including being present at the Battle of Sobraon.
 During the Second Anglo-Sikh War, he was assigned to Major-General Hugh Wheeler's forces until the Indian Rebellion of 1857.
 During that war, he fought in a number of battles including the Siege of Delhi and the Capture of Lucknow.

 At the age of 30 years, and while a lieutenant in the 4th Bengal Native Infantry, Bengal Army during the Indian Mutiny when the following deed took place on 1 March 1858 near Amethi, India, for which he was awarded the VC:

-He retired from the amy on half pay due to the injury he sustained in the Victoria Cross action.
+He retired from the army on half pay due to the injury he sustained in the Victoria Cross action.
 On 4 March 1862, Aikman married Louisa Grace Hargreaves at St. Stephen's, Paddington.

 He was appointed a member of The Honourable Corps of Gentlemen at Arms, the Queen's official bodyguard, on 13 May 1865, having been nominated by Lord Thomas Foley.
 While a member of the Guard, he was charged with being drunk and disorderly while in charge of four horses and a coach.
 He and a group of his friends and servants had been returned from a trip to the Epsom Races when he was arrested after driving recklessly.
 In 1871 he became Lieutenant-Colonel Commandant of the part-time Royal East Middlesex Militia.

-Aikman was one of the jurers in Tichborne v.
+Aikman was one of the jurors in Tichborne v.
 Lushington.